srngx/my-devops-notes/obsidian_vault/DevOps/DockerTasks/Task 1 Creating Tomcat student-ui container.md

 bash ./catalina.sh start
 ```

 ![[{9BD47135-6F08-466A-A3C7-A11FC17A759D}.png]]

 ![[{40C024BF-0490-4CFC-9507-9363489D25BD}.png]]

-It looks like our tomcat server is up and running and desired port
+It looks like our *tomcat server is up and running* on desired port

-## Installing Student-ui
+#### Step 4: Installing Student-ui

-This required to install git and maven for a package building tool
+but first we need these package building tools `git` and `maven` for *building our student-ui app*
-### Installing git and maven
+##### Installing git and maven
 ```
 sudo yum install git maven -y
 ```

-### Clone the student-ui repo
+##### Clone the student-ui repo
 ```sh
 git clone https://github.com/Pritam-Khergade/student-ui
 ```

-### build application
+##### build student-ui app using maven
 ```sh
 cd student-ui
 mvn clean package
 ```

 ![[{8E723B0C-8E54-4F56-94BC-F7D231F3287A}.png]]
-this creates `.war` file in target folder
+this creates `.war` file in `./target` folder
-rename it to suitable short name and move to apache-tomcat's webapps directory
+rename it to suitable short name and move to `/opt/apache-tomcat-9.0.98/webapps` directory

 ```sh
 mv target/studentapp-2.2-SNAPSHOT.war target/studentapp.war
 mv target/studentapp.war /opt/apache-tomcat-9.0.97/webapps/
 ```

-and the app is accessible on tomcat server
+and the app should be accessible on tomcat server on `http://instance-ip:32768/studentapp`

 ![[{0DFF6CA3-CC34-4310-933F-F66D3256551D}.png]]

-## Create the image out of this running container
+#### Create the image out of this running container

-Before creating the image Its better to remove the unnecessary packages that we no longer need now to keep the size of the image minimal as possible
+Before creating the image its better to remove the unnecessary packages that we no longer need to make the size of the image minimal as possible.

-### Cleanup the no-longer needed packages to reduce size of image
+##### Cleanup the no-longer needed packages to reduce size of image
 ```sh
 yum remove maven git unzip -y
 ```